iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 $ git commit -m Evaluate
 ```

-The evaluation step output contains the target metrics value in a simple text
+The evaluation stage output contains the target metrics value in a simple text
 form:

 ```dvc